molder91/molder91/README.md

 - 👋 Hi, I’m @molder91.
-You can call me molder or molder34.
+You can call me molder (mo-de-er) or molder34.
 - 😄 I'm current an international student in China.
 - 👀 I’m interested in AI programming, ML, DL, RL, and more.
 - 🌱 I’m currently learning frontend and python data analysis